 Want to become a teacher in Ohio?
 Or are you already an Ohio educator and want to further your career?
 Be sure to also read the Ohio Department of Education's site to stay current on requirements.

 Currently licensed teachers wishing to pursue an endorsement or second license may search our program finder for authorized Ohio programs.
-Information on pursuing an advanced license is below. [is there a way to just jump down to the bottom of the page here?
-Rather than create a whole new page?]
+Information on pursuing an advanced license is below.

 If you do not already hold a license, you have a number of options.
 Most licenses require at least a Bachelor's Degree.
 There are 4 options to pursue a license: a bachelor degree program that includes the licensure requirements, a post-baccalaureate program that provides only the licensure courses, a Master's Degree with licensure, or the Alternative License.
 You may search our Program Finder to see which institutions are authorized to offer licenses in Ohio.
 Please note that there are many online institutions that advertise licensure programs, but they may not meet the Ohio requirements unless they are authorized through the Ohio Department of Higher Education.
 A full listing of Ohio licenses and descriptions is below.